Lea esta hoja informativa en español

 What Is 'Undetectable Equals Untransmittable'?

-When a person living with HIV is actively taking HIV drugs and their viral load stays at undetectable levels (< 200 copies/mL), that person cannot transmit HIV to a sexual partner who is HIV-negative.
+When a person living with HIV is actively taking HIV drugs and their viral load stays at undetectable levels (less than 200 copies/mL), that person cannot transmit HIV to a sexual partner who is HIV-negative.
 HIV community members, advocates, and experts often talk about this groundbreaking news using the phrase "Undetectable Equals Untransmittable," or "U=U."

 Click above to view or download this fact sheet as a PDF slide presentation